Paul McQuade

-Paul McQuade (born 17 May 1987 in Kirkcaldy) is a Scottish footballer who plays as a striker.
+Paul McQuade (born 17 May 1987) is a Scottish former footballer who plays as a striker.

 Career

 Raith Rovers

 McQuade started his professional career at Raith Rovers but never made a reserve team appearance.
 He was released at the end of the 2004/05 season and had a spell playing Junior football with Dundonald Bluebell.

 Cowdenbeath

 McQuade was signed by Cowdenbeath after scoring a double against them and impressing in a friendly while playing for Dundonald Bluebell.
 During his time with the Blue Brazil he scored 29 goals in 85 appearances across all competitions.

 St Mirren

 In June 2010 McQuade joined St Mirren on a two-year contract, joining up with former manager Danny Lennon.

 Forfar Athletic

 In March 2011, McQuade joined Forfar Athletic on an emergency loan transfer until the end of the season.

 East Fife

 In August 2011, McQuade was freed by St Mirren and joined East Fife for a season.
 During his spell with the Fifers he made only 16 Appearances.